How to make bottle labels to impress

 If you get sample labels printed, you can make sure the colours and details of the finished labels are true to your original design.
 Colours should be vibrant and details need to be sharp.

 We use the latest digital photo printing technology at Avery WePrint to ensure accuracy.
-We also use a special technique on clear plastic labels which involves white underprinting to make sure the design really stands out.
+We also use a special technique on clear plastic labels which involves white underprinting to make sure your design really stands out.

 Applying your Bottle Labels